Ajaxsoap/meteor-sample-csv-importer/README.md

 # Sample meteor CSV upload and import
 Note: This is a sample meteor CSV upload and import from the client based on George Mcknight <a href="https://youtu.be/arutBQUi1bc" target="_blank">Youtube</a> tutorial.
+Take note that this is not a <strong>working copy</strong>, it has errors.